 Setting your availability

-How guests can book
+Choosing how guests can book your space

 *According to internal Airbnb data collected between October 2018 and March 2020.